How to Raise a Concern

 So if something at our school is troubling you enough for you to mention it to your family or friends, please report it straight away.

-The Whistleblowing Policy is available from the school office or can be accessed here):
+The Whistleblowing Policy is available from the school office, or a link can be found in the “Links” box at the top of this page.

 Don’t think “what if I’m wrong?” – think “what if I’m right?”